-“Sorry, we don’t carry that item.”
+How many times have you heard a salesperson say “Sorry, we don’t carry that item.”
 Or perhaps, “No, that’s not part of our service package.”
-How many times a year do your salespeople utter these words or ones like them?
 The specific number is critical because, if you don’t know it, you could be losing out on profit potential.

-Although you have to focus on your strengths and not get too far afield, your customers may be crying out for a new product or service.
-And among the best ways to hear them is to track lost sales data and decipher the message.
+Although you have to focus on your strengths and not get too far astray, your customers may be crying out for a new product or service.
+One of the best ways to hear them is to track lost sales data and decipher the message.

 3 steps to success